jw-12138/cwgi-api/README.md

 # cwgi-api

-[CWGI](https://github.com/jw-12138/cwgi-cli) is a blog comment based on GitHub Issues with minimalism in mind.
+[CWGI](https://github.com/jw-12138/cwgi-cli) is a blog comment system based on GitHub Issues with minimalism in mind.

 ## Features